Idrisabdulhakeem77/Idrisabdulhakeem77/README.md

 ---------------------------------

-I am Idris, a Front End Software Enginner
+I am Idris, a Front End Software Engineer

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [idrisabdulhakeem77@gmail.com](mailto:idrisabdulhakeem77@gmail.com)